-Be the donor that takes he time to review, and understand, the impact they are having on he issue hey have identified as their core.
+Be the donor that takes the time to review, and understand, the impact they are having on the issue they have identified as their core.

 Don’t worry about how much they pay their staff.
-Worry about how good their staff are at their job.
+Worry about how good their staff is at their job.

 Don’t worry about how much rent they pay.
 Worry about whether or not they are renting the space they need to support their operations.

 Starting with this mindset, what you will find is that while your money may not be as efficient, it will likely have more impact, and ultimately as a donor myself, that is what I ultimately hope of all donors.